 This course concentrates on government institutions and the political process, primarily at the national level.
 Emphasis is placed upon the historical foundations of the political system as well as the historical contexts in which the process has developed.
 Interaction with primary source documents facilitates critical thinking.

 College Spanish 113

-Advancing Spanish language acquisition is the main goal of this college course along with the study of Spanish-speaking countries.
-All instruction will be done in the target language except for when translation is required for clarification.
+Advancing Spanish language acquisition is the main goal of this college course, along with the study of Spanish-speaking countries.
+All instruction will be done in the target language except for when a translation is required for clarification.
 Students are expected to communicate only in Spanish during this course.
 Since students entering this course have had at least two years of coursework in the language, this course will focus on continuing to develop fluency and proficiency in the language.
 Students will practice presentational speaking as they share their research on cultural topics.
 Students will read a novel, articles, and story narratives.
 Students will listen to native speakers on the internet as well as to each other during class.
-Students will keep a daily journal to improve writing skills.
+Students will keep a daily journal to improve their writing skills.
 Through these activities and others, students will advance their vocabulary base and improve their grammatical accuracy as well as gain new knowledge about the target cultures.

 Prerequisites: Students have had two highly successful years of high school level Spanish language study.